Node Classification Meets Link Prediction on Knowledge Graphs: Additional Experiments

 \section{Additional Experiments}

 In this section, we report additional experiments that complement our findings in the main paper.
-First, we experiment with \modelname on single-relational citation graph benchmarks, and observe that \modelname performs strongly even in this restricted setting.
-Second, we experiment with poorer bag-of-word features on \datasetname, and observe that \modelname responds best to the decline in feature quality.
-Finally, we experiment with BoxE on YAGO39K to compare with TransC \cite{LiHW18}, and compare it against TuckER \cite{TuckER} on \datasetname-80\%, and see that BoxE performs very strongly.
+First, we experiment with MLP-BoxE, the best-performing node classification model in our main experiments, on single-relational citation graph benchmarks, and observe that it performs strongly even in this restricted setting.
+Second, we experiment with poorer bag-of-word features on \datasetname with all \framework models, and observe that these models respond better to the decline in feature quality.
+Finally, we experiment with BoxE on YAGO39K to compare with TransC \cite{LiHW18}, and compare it against TuckER \cite{TuckER} on \datasetname-80\%.
+We also discuss the performance of bilinear models on our dataset.